 - 2. Drag the cross down and to the right to form the rectangle. - 3.
-Let up the mouse button to reveal the rectangle.

-- Drag the rectangle to the upper left corner of the window, about at cell A2. - 6.
-Right-click the rectangle, select Edit text, and type Sort By Name.
+Let up the mouse button to reveal the rectangle. - 4.
+Make the height of the rectangle 0.4 and the width 1.5. - 5.
+Drag the rectangle to the upper left corner of the window, about at cell A2. - Right-click the rectangle, select Edit text, and type Sort By Name.
 Make the font 12 pt Arial Black.

 - 7. Right-click the rectangle and click Assign Macro. - 8.
 Click SortByName and then OK.
 Now, you have a button that will run the macro with a single mouse click. - 9.
 Select the button by holding down the Ctrl key and clicking the button. - 10.
-Tap Ctrl + D to create a duplicate of the button. - 11.
-Change the name to Sort By HWID. - 12.
+Tap Ctrl + D to create a duplicate of the button.

+- 11. Change the name to Sort By HWID. - 12.
 Assign the SortByHWID macro to this button. - 13.
-Ctrl + Click the new button and drag it so that it is just below the other one.
+Ctrl + Click the new button and drag it so that it is just below the other one. - 14.
+Click the Sort By Name button and notice how the data are sorted by Name with 136 Ben Apple at the top.

-- 14. Click the Sort By Name button and notice how the data are sorted by Name with 136 Ben Apple at the top. - Click the Sort By HWID button and notice how the data are sorted by HWID with 101 Berg, Alex at the top.
+- 15. Click the Sort By HWID button and notice how the data are sorted by HWID with 101 Berg, Alex at the top. - n.

-- r.
 Macros can be used to move to specific places in a worksheet with the click of a button.
 This is useful for large worksheets where scrolling would be time consuming.
 To see how this works, do the following: - 1.
 On the Developer tab, in the Code group, click Record Macro. - 2.
 In the Macro name: box, type GoTo Grades and then click OK. - 3.
 In the Name Box, type fx500 and tap Enter.
 This will move the active cell to a place far away from the cell you want to go to.
 This is needed because if the active cell is close to the target cell Excel may not adjust the screen properly. - 4.
-In the name box, type ag1 and tap Enter.
+In the name box, type ad1 and tap Enter.
 This is where you want to be. - 5.
 Click the Developer tab and click Stop Recording. - 6.
-Create a button with the label Go To Grades and assign this new macro to it.
+Create a button with the label Go To Grades and assign the new macro to it.
 Drag the button so it is just below the Sort By HWID button. - 7.
-Try your new macro by making C11 active (tab Ctrl + Home) and then clicking the Go To Grades button to make AG1 active.
+Try your new macro by making C11 active (tap Ctrl + Home) and then clicking the Go To Grades button to make AD1 active.